 You can also go online to find out if nearby hospitals meet certain quality standards and are accredited by The Joint Commission at www.jointcommission.org.
 Keep in mind, though, that accreditation does not necessarily mean the hospital has expertise in cancer care.
 Online, The Joint Commission’s Quality Check allows you to check on the performance of your local health care facility.
 From their home page, select “Find an Accredited or Certified Organization,” then search for your health care organization by its name, zip code, or state.
 If you don’t have Internet access, go to your local public library and ask staff if they can help you, or call the Joint Commission customer service line at 630-792-5800.

 These 3 organizations work with cancer centers and can point you to those that offer only the best in cancer care.

 The Commission on Cancer (CoC) is a program of the American College of Surgeons (ACoS).
 It approves hospitals or facilities that have committed to provide the best in cancer diagnosis and treatment.
 Its list of accredited programs includes more than 1,500 cancer centers across the United States.

 A good way to judge the quality of cancer care offered at a treatment center is to find out if it has been approved by the CoC.
 If it has, you know it meets certain standards and offers a range of state-of-the-art cancer services.
 No matter its size or location, its ability to deliver quality cancer care is constantly monitored by the CoC.

 CoC-approved cancer programs are found in many different kinds of hospitals or facilities.
 They may be in major treatment centers, community hospitals, or other diagnostic and treatment centers.
-Contact the ACoS to learn more about CoC accreditation or find an accredited program near you.
-(Contact information can be found in the “To learn more” section.)

 National Cancer Institute